Chicken soup: Germany

 In Germany, chicken soup is made with chicken broth, vegetables, such as carrots, spices and herbs and small noodles.
 For the broth, a large hen, called a Suppenhuhn (lit.: "soup hen"), may be boiled, and pieces of it—especially from the boiled breast—can later be added to the soup.

 In southern Germany, homemade chicken soup typically consists of chicken broth, to which spices and semolina dumplings or noodles are added.
 Another dish made with chicken broth, pieces of chicken, boiled vegetables, and spices is known as Hühnereintopf, meaning "chicken stew".
 Alternatively, homemade noodles may be added to the chicken broth, without vegetables, and with only pickling spice, salt and pepper added.

 Ghana

 In Ghana, chicken soup, also known as "chicken light" soup, is made by cooking chicken in a blended mixture of tomatoes, onions, pepper and other spices, and sometimes eggs; it is served primarily with fufu or on its own.

-Turkey
+Greece

-In Turkey, chicken soup is most commonly made in the avgolemoni ("egg-lemon") fashion, wherein beaten eggs mixed with lemon are added to a broth slowly so that the mixture heats up without curdling, also adding rice or pasta like orzo, resulting in a thicker texture.
+In Greece, chicken soup is most commonly made in the avgolemono ("egg-lemon") fashion, wherein beaten eggs mixed with lemon are added to a broth slowly so that the mixture heats up without curdling, also adding rice or pasta like kritharáki ("little barley;" orzo), resulting in a thicker texture.
 It is a traditional remedy for colds, stomach aches, and hangovers.